Kristina01111000/Drws_site/README.md

 10/10
 For next week:
 - Listen to the podcast when it comes out and write a little summary in the email
-- In the widget, make the dr w logo be vertically centered,
-- Try making the logo smaller and see how it looks
 - On emails, see if i can add sites to the bottom that links to his other sites, next to facebook
 - Try writing a few more posts for him, spices, if emailing put ‘potential social pilot posts’ in subject
 - Fix typo in the 40Q question